messier-app/website/index.md

 1. Open `Cydia`.
 2. Tap `Sources` -> `Edit` -> `Add`.
 3. Input `https://messier.app/cydia` , tap `Add Source`.
-After reload the sources, you will see `Messier Repo`.
+After reloading the sources, you will see `Messier Repo`.
 4. Go into `Messier Repo`, install the tweak `Messier`.
 (Messier tweak depends on `PreferenceLoader` and `AppList`, so make sure they are installed)

 #### > Configurations